An Introduction to Air Density

 These error estimates are probably on the extreme side, but it seems reasonable to say that the density altitude calculations made using the National Weather Service sea level pressure calculations may have an uncertainty of ±10% or more.

-Weather Service, be certain to find out if the pressure is the altimeter
+certain to find out if the pressure is the altimeter setting or

 some situations.